ruggeri/tech-notes/TODO/main.md

 of interesting stuff throughout Computer Science, but AI is probably where the most influential breakthroughs are.

-* Startup AI/ML again.
+* Continue AI/ML courses again.
+CS188 and Hinton.
-    * CS188 and Hinton courses.
+* TensorFlow.
+GPU programming?
 * How to design Facebook?
 BigTable+IdempotentMessages+MessageQueue?
 * Euler's identity.
 Fourier transform.
   Are distributed transactions that important?